irishtwins/2023-jun-giphy-search/README.md

 ```
 AS A student
-I want to search gifs for entertainment purposes
+I WANT TO search gifs for entertainment purposes
 SO THAT I can entertain others

 AS AN internet user